Debt Service Coverage Ratio: No-Income Mortgage Loan

 What Is a Good DSCR Ratio?

 Many lenders will require a 1.25 DSCR to qualify for a DSCR mortgage loan.
 However, Griffin Funding allows real estate investors to qualify for a loan with a DSCR as low as .75 so that they can qualify with the cash flow of your property.
 Please note that interest rates are better on DSCR ratios of 1 or above and that a DSCR ratio of less than 1 requires 12 months of reserves.
+Real estate investors can increase the DSCR by choosing an interest-only loan to maximize cashflow.

 When considering what a good DSCR ratio is, lenders need to ensure that a borrower is able to pay back the loan.